ajhayden/TechnicalInterviewCourse/Class_09_Backend_Interviews/Practice/answers.md

         - Interface Segregation Principle: It is better to have a lot of smaller interfaces than a few larger interfaces.
         - Dependency Inversion Principle: This principle offers a way to decouple software modules.
 Developers should depend on abstractions (use of intefaces), not on concretions (direct use of classes).
 8. What is Agile development?
+    -

 **Language Questions**

 1. How is Python interpreted?
+    -
 2. How is C interpreted?
+    -
 3. How is Java interpreted?
+    -
 5. What is strong-typing and weak-typing?
 Which is preferred?
 Why?
+    -

 **Miscellaneous Questions**

 1. What is regex?
+    - Regex stands for regular expression.
+Regex is a sequence of characters that specifies a search pattern in text.
+The expression is used to match, locate, and adjust text.
+The following is a regex example that can be used to match a phone number: "^[\+]?[(]?[0-9]{3}[)]?[-\s\.]?[0-9]{3}[-\s\.]?[0-9]{4,6}$".

 2. What is the difference between git fetch and rebase and git pull?
+    -

 **Object Oriented Programming Questions**

 1. What is encapcilation?
 Give an example.
+    -
 2. What is inheritance?
 Give an example.
+    -
 3. What is abstraction?
 Give an example.
+    -
 4. What is polymorphism?
 Give an example.
+    -
 5. What do you think makes object-oriented design the preferred approach?
+    -

 **Opinion Questions**
 1. What is difficult about writing code?
+    -
 2. What programming languages do you like to work with and why?
+    -
 3. What is your approach to debugging?
+    -
 4. What is your most challenging project?
+    -
 5. Why would you use microservice architecture?
+    -
 6. What’s important when checking a team member’s code?
+    -

 **Programming Questions**

 1. What is a class?
+    -
 2. What is a clousure?
+    -
 3. What do classes and closures have in common?
+    -
 4. What is an interface?
+    -
 5. What is a tirnary function?
+    -
 6. What is the difference between a function and a method?
+    -
 7. What is an anynomous function?
 Why are they useful?
+    -
 8. What is a callback function?
+    -
 9. What is functional programming?
+    -
 10. What is a generic?
+    -
 11. What is an abstract class?
+    -

 **Software Design Questions**

 1. What is and when would you apply asynchronous communication between two systems?
+    -
 2. What does the term seperation of concerns mean?
+    -
 3. What is the difference between Request/Reply and Publish/Subscribe models?
+    -
 4. When should one scale up vs scale out?
+    -
 5. Why would you choose a microservice approach vs a monolithic app?
+    -
 6. Explain the differences between a Thread and a Process?
+    -
 7. What is the meaning of “high cohesion” and “loose coupling”?
+    -
 8. What is a reverse proxy?
+    -
 9. What is a thread?
+    -
 10. What is lazy loading?
-Give an example of using this principle
+Give an example of using this principle.
+    -
 11. What is tight coupling?
+    -
 12. When should one use memoization?
+    -
 13. What is caching?
+    - A cache is a data storage layer which stores a subset of data, so that future requests for that data can be accessed faster than through the data’s primary storage location.

 **Software Design Pattern Questions**

 1. What is a singleton?
 Give an example of when to use this principle
+    -
 2. What is a factory?
 Give an example of when to use this principle
+    -
 3. What is an adapter design pattern?
+    -
 4. What is a builder design pattern?
+    -
 5. What is an observer design pattern?
+    -
 6. What is a strategy design pattern?
+    -

 **Test Questions**

 1. What is a unit test?
+    - A unit test tests one element or module in a computer program or application.

 2. What is an integration test?
+    - An integration test tests a group of elements or modules in a computer program or application.
+The test combines modules in order to validate the interactions between varying components.

 3. What does it mean to mock a test?
 When should or shouldn't you mock a test?
+    -

 **Web Questions**

 1. What is a JWT?
+How does it work?
+    -
 2. What are advantages of Web Services?
+    -
 3. What is a sticky session?
+    -
 4. What are and how does SSL/TLS work?
+    -
 5. What is JavaScript and why is it used?
+    -
 6. Define and explain these nine server response error codes: 200, 201, 204, 301, 400, 401, 404, 409 and 500
+    - 200: 'Okay' or successful.
+    - 201: 'Created'.
+The message means a resource was created at the client's request.
+    - 204: 'No Content'.
+The message means the server didn't send back a status.
+    - 301: 'Moved Permanently'.
+The message means a client-triggered action changed the resource location.
+    - 400: 'Bad Request'.
+The error refers to a client-side error.
+    - 402: 'Unathorized'.
+The client did provide the correct authentication.
+    - 404: 'Not Found'.
+The error means no mapped resource was found.
+    - 409: 'Conflict'.
+An inconsistent or impossible state.
+    - 500: 'Internal Server Error'.
+This error indicates a server-side issue.

 7. What does statelessness mean in regards to web services?
+    -
 8. What is a TCP socket?
+    - TCP sockets provide an open bi-directional connection between a client and server socket.
+The connection is uniquely identified using the combination of the client socket and server socket.
+The combination contains four elements: the client IP address and port, and the server IP address and port.
+For example, an HTTP request can be sent from the client socket 120.1.1.1:3022 from to the server socket 189.1.1.1:80.
+Major advantages of a TCP socket connection is that packets dropped in the network are detected and retransmitted by the sender and data is read in the order it was written by the sender.

 9. What are some ways to make websites faster?
+    -

 The following websites were used to gather questions as well as answer the provided questions:
 - https://procoders.tech/blog/back-end-engineer-interview-questions/